akauppi/my-play-template/DATABASE.md

 ## Anorm

-Create a new directory called `app/models` and add there a new Scala class called `User`.
+Create a new directory called `app/models` and add a new Scala class called `User`.

 ```scala
 package models